 - Identify dependencies and foster cross-ART coordination

-- Provide the opportunity for just the right amount of solution-level architectural—and where applicable—User Experience (UX) guidance (see the article, Lean UX)
+- Provide the opportunity for just the right amount of solution-level architecture and user experience guidance (see the article, Lean UX)

 - Match solution demand to ART capacities

-Another benefit is team building across the solution train, which helps create the social fabric necessary to achieve high performance.
-In addition, as planning is based on known velocities, the post-PI planning meeting is a critical step in continuously assessing Work in Process (WIP) and in shedding excess WIP whenever necessary.
+Another benefit is team building across the Solution Train, which helps create the social fabric necessary to achieve high performance.
+Also, as planning is based on known velocities, the post-PI planning event is a critical step in continuously assessing and removing Work in Process (WIP).

 Inputs and Outputs

-- Solution stakeholders—Solution Train Engineer (STE), Solution Management, Solution Architect/Engineering, solution System Team, and Release Management
+- Solution stakeholders, including Solution Train Engineer (STE), Solution Management, Solution Architect/Engineering, solution System Team, and Release Management

-- Representatives from all the ARTs and suppliers, usually Product Management, System Architect/Engineering, Release Train Engineers (RTEs), and engineering managers
+- Representatives from all the ARTs and suppliers, usually Release Train Engineers (RTEs), Product Management, System Architect/Engineering, Customers, and other primary stakeholders

 Outputs include three primary artifacts:

 - A set of aggregated specific, measurable, achievable, realistic, time-bound (SMART) PI objectives for the solution

-- A solution planning board, which highlights the objectives, anticipated delivery dates, and any other relevant milestones for the solution
+- A solution planning board, which highlights the capabilities, anticipated delivery dates, and any other relevant milestones for the solution

-- A vote of confidence/commitment to these objectives
+- A confidence vote (commitment) to the solution PI objectives

-This repetitive, rolling-wave planning process guides the solution through the inevitable technical obstacles and twists and turns of the business and technology environment.
+This cadence based planning process guides delivery through the inevitable technical obstacles and twists and turns of the business and technology environment.

 Gain Context in the Solution Demo

-The solution demo is to the solution train what the System Demo is to the ART.
+The solution demo is to the Solution Train, what the System Demo is to the ART.
 In this case, it’s a regular opportunity to evaluate the fully integrated solution.
-Usually hosted by Solution Engineering, solution stakeholders typically attend.
-(This includes Solution Management and the Solution Train Engineer.)
-The insights from that meeting will inform these stakeholders of the current objective assessment of solution progress, performance, and potential fitness for use.
-While the timing of the solution demo will vary based on solution context, it provides critical objective inputs for the pre- and post-PI planning meetings.
+Usually hosted by Solution Management, solution stakeholders typically attend.
+(This also includes Solution Management and the Solution Train Engineer.)
+The insights from the demo will inform these stakeholders of the current objective assessment of solution progress, performance, and potential fitness for use.
+While the timing of the solution demo will vary based on solution context, it provides critical objective inputs for the pre- and post-PI planning events.